ramsondon/xng/README.md

-for the docs you can look into the source or go to https://ramsondon.github.io/xng. there you can follow the quickstart instructions.
+for the docs you can look into the source or go to https://ramsondon.github.io/xng. there you can follow the quickstart instructions or directly goto https://ramsondon.github.io/xng/#doc.

 ##### lodash dependencies: (for anybody who wants to make a custom build)